logsem/melocoton/tools/README_artifact.md

 ```

 The Coq development accompanying our submission lives in the `melocoton`
 subdirectory.
-The `iris-parametric-index` and `transfinite-parametric-stepindex`
+The other directories (`iris-parametric-index`,
-directories bundle the version of Transfinite Iris that our development uses.
+`transfinite-parametric-stepindex`, `autosubst`) bundle the versions of
+Transfinite Iris and Autosubst that our development uses.
+They are not part of
-They are not part of the submission.
+the submission.

 See `melocoton/README.md` for more information about the structure of the
 development and how it relates to the paper.